bzminer/bzminer/README.md

 - Ubuntu 16.04 support
 - GDDR5 Memory Tweak (`--oc_mem_tweak`).
 Levels 1 - 3
 - TBS Watchdog (monitors time since last share and resets gpus/reconnects to pools if too long)

+## 100% LHR Unlock v1 (Unstable, experimental)
+BzMiner v9.1.0 introduces a 100% LHR unlocker, with a bit of a catch.
+While this technique CAN fully unlock LHR cards, it can be quite unstable (hence, v1).

+To improve stability, lower overclocks a LOT.
+Also, play with the new `--lhr_stability` which has an impact on both hashrate and stability of the LHR unlock.
+Keep your cards cool (overheating appears to have an impact on stability).
+This is still experimental so keep your eyes on your LHR rigs using this feature.

+To disable the LHR unlocker, set `--lhr_stability` to 0.
+Default is 100.

 ## Prerequisites
 - Windows: